Riddle1001/NeuralNetwork_hitchance_aw/README.md

 `C:\\Users\\Owner\\AppData\\Roaming\\EiuNDcMuKwIRKrPXEsTrJreP\\vFYfAogessHCds`

-This is my aimware directory, change it to yours but keep the ending "`mapped_data.txt`"
+This is my aimware directory, change it to yours

 After you have done that download the mapped_data.txt file and place it into your aimware folder